Ghana Classic Adventure: Cultural Festivals & National Parks - 9 Days

 Summary

 Nestled between Côte d’Ivoire and Togo, Ghana is a vibrant gem of West Africa bursting with culture, history, and natural beauty.
 From lively cities to rolling green hills, this nine-day adventure takes you deep into the heart of Ghana’s story.
-In Accra, explore the nation’s path to independence before spotting unique wildlife in the Shai Hills Reserve.
-Stay in welcoming community guesthouses where you’ll cook traditional dishes, enjoy an outdoor movie night with local families, and take part in a hands-on reforestation project.
+In Accra, explore the nation’s path to independence, stay in welcoming community guesthouses where you’ll cook traditional dishes, enjoy an outdoor movie night with local families, and take part in a hands-on reforestation project.
 Then, soak up the energy of the Akwasidae Festival in Kumasi, a celebration of Ashanti heritage like no other.
 With every step, every meal, and every encounter, you’ll connect with the warmth and spirit that make Ghana truly unforgettable.

 Itinerary